EAWF/BTC-Toolbox/README.md

 * [getAddress](https://github.com/EAWF/Bitcoin-Merchants-Toolbox) - Payment Address Derivation from an HD Wallet's exported, account-level, extended public key.
 * [getRate](https://github.com/EAWF/Bitcoin-Merchants-Toolbox) - returns the current exchange rate for bitcoin in different currencies (ex.
 [Integrate Blockchain.info Ticker](https://blockchain.info/ticker))
 * [getPaymentRequest](https://github.com/EAWF/Bitcoin-Merchants-Toolbox) - returns [BIP-21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) strings that encode payment information such as amounts, labels, and messages that would be included in the payers wallet
-* [getQRCode](https://github.com/EAWF/Bitcoin-Merchants-Toolbox) - utilizes the users browser to build a [QR Code](https://github.com/davidshimjs/qrcodejs) on the web page
 * [isPaid](https://github.com/EAWF/Bitcoin-Merchants-Toolbox) - Checks the blockchain for the current balance of the payment address and number of confirmations.

 ## Test Vectors